Independence (song): Critical reception

 Jose F. Promis from AllMusic described the song as "housey and anthem-like", adding that it stands as "one of the better dance-pop songs of the decade."
-Larry Flick from Billboard called it a "delicious pop/house anthem", noting that "she offers an assured vocal amid rousing mixes that will slam during mainstream peak-hour sets."
+Larry Flick from Billboard magazine named it a "delicious pop/house anthem", noting that "she offers an assured vocal amid rousing mixes that will slam during mainstream peak-hour sets."
 He also stated that Lulu is in "excellent voice on a disco-minded house jam.
 Anthemic tune has a sing-along chorus that will stick in the heads of club and radio folks upon impact.
 Could be the first step in Lulu's carefully planned return to pop prominence."
 John Carmen from Cash Box said it's "one of those semi-liberated kinda anthems that the Brits eat up from their female pop stars."
 A reviewer from Liverpool Echo wrote, "A surprising comeback, this is Lulu's first new single in ten years and as usual she is keeping up with the trends.
 The record is typically bouncy, the voice as distinctively husky as ever, and the production today's version of disco."

 Pan-European magazine Music & Media commented, "In recent years we've seen Sandie Shaw and Dusty Springfield re-emerging in the most unexpected musical contexts.
 Now another grand lady of '60s pop returns with an uptempo Lisa Stansfield-type of song."
-Alan Jones from Music Week rated it four out of five, declaring it as a "spirited and soulful comeback" and "excellent".
-In a retrospective review, Pop Rescue felt that Lulu "delivers a really warm and rich relaxed sound" on "a wonderful track", and "a perfect way to introduce a 60's UK megastar to a discerning 90's audience."
-They added, "A pop gem, and it rightly gave her a #11 UK hit."
+Alan Jones from Music Week gave it a score of four out of five and named it a "spirited and soulful comeback" and "excellent".
 Matthew Cole from the Record Mirror Dance Update wrote, "The ginger bob returns to her soul roots with a very catchy song, sweetly sung, all boosted by a gutsy CJ Mackintosh mix that will be preferred to the Brothers In Rhythm version.
 One to shout about — a surefire hit."
 Another Record Mirror editor, James Hamilton, deemed it an "unhurried classy Lisa Stansfield-ish garage loper".
-A reviewer from Spin compared the singer to Stansfield, writing that she "assumes the mantle of soul survivor, achieving Stansfield status", while Sunday Life said the singer "steps into Lisa Stansfield-disco territory".
+A reviewer from Spin compared the singer to Stansfield, writing that she "assumes the mantle of soul survivor, achieving Stansfield status", while Sunday Life wrote that the singer "steps into Lisa Stansfield-disco territory".